obike007/time-api/README.md

 null	>= 2.0
 tls	>= 3.1

-When this ran terraform will output: terraform output alb_dns_name
+When this is applied terraform will output: terraform output alb_dns_name

 curl or paste the output alb_dns to see the server-time api in real time